CourtHans/401-cyber-notes/class04.md

 In 2017, the state of New York's new requirement went into effect, with requirements for financial services companies that included monitoring activities of authorized users and maintaining audit logs.

+Identity management is critical to running an efficient and competitive organization while mitigating risk of exposure.
+It can reduce the workload on the IT help desk, be the cornerstone of a secure network, and safely extend access across applications and users.
+It forces a company to be deliberate in their access choices, as opposed to lackadaisically organic.

+> "Approximately 60 percent of all data breaches are caused by an organization’s own employees, according to IBM’s 2016 Cyber Security Intelligence Index.
+Of those, 75 percent were malicious in intent; 25 percent were accidental."

+***"Some organizations are moving from two-factor to three-factor authentication, says Abousselham, combining something you know (your password), something you have (a smartphone), and something you are (facial recognition, iris scanning or fingerprint sensors)."***

+Federated identity management is an authentication-sharing mechanism that can work across multiple networks (sharing digital IDS with trusted partners).
+SSO (single sign-on) is an example of this.

+SAML - security assertion markup language

+Having an IAM strategy - arrive at a single approach (not necessarily a single solution) that addresses today's technologies, best practices, and risks, and you'll be in an "audit-ready stance rather than a reactive stance."

+***Risk notice*** - " Centralized operations present tempting targets to hackers and crackers.
+By putting a dashboard over all of a company’s identity management activities, these systems reduce complexity for more than the administrators.
+Once compromised, they could allow an intruder to create IDs with extensive privileges and access to many resources."

+Know these terms:</br>
+* Access management
+* Active Directory (AD)
+* Biometric authentication
+* Context-aware network access control
+* Credential
+* De-provisioning
+* Digital identity
+* Entitlement
+* Identity as a Service (IDaaS) (cloud-based IDaaS)
+* Identity lifecycle management
+* Identity synchronization
+* Lightweight Directory Access Protocol (LDAP)
+* Multi-factor authentication (MFA)
+* Password reset
+* Privileged account management
+* Risk-based authentication (RBA)
+* Security principal
+* Single sign-on (SSO)
+* User behavior analytics (UBA)

 ### Additional Resources
 [Keycloak Documentation](https://www.keycloak.org/documentation)